artsamir/Alphabin_Assignment/README.md

 - Iterate through a list of brands to filter search results
 - Select random categories from the dropdown

+## Tech Stack

+This project uses the following technologies:

+- **Cucumber**: For writing behavior-driven tests in Gherkin.
+- **Selenium**: For browser automation and interaction with the Amazon website.
+- **Java**: The primary programming language for the framework.
+- **TestNG**: For managing and running tests.

 ## Project Structure
 - **pageObjects:** Contains the Page Object Model (POM) classes for Home, Search Result, and Brand Filter pages.
 - **stepDefinition:** Contains the step definitions for the Cucumber scenarios.